dformo/jbl-bid-bot/README.md

 -Start the bot:

-1. Run the following in PowerShell command line (after inserting the bot's Discord token):
+Run the following in PowerShell command line (and enter the Discord token when prompted):

-`.\run-bot.ps1 -Token "DISCORD_TOKEN_HERE"`

-or

-2. Temporarily replace the token in 'run-bot.ps1' and run:

-`.\run-bot.ps1`
+`powershell -NoProfile -ExecutionPolicy Bypass -File .\run-bot.ps1`

 Note: Data is stored in a json file locally in the windows user's AppData\Roaming\JuntaBot folder